Ebbro/Ebbro/README.md

 Student of Game Design at TheSign Acdemy, Florence, Italy.
-Woking with Concept Artist, Programmers and 3D Artists
+Working with Concept Artist, Programmers and 3D Artists

 Currently working on a few personal projects without end date to learn stuff:
 - Remake of the original Marathon Trilogy by Bungie in Unreal Engine 5
 - A setup to Roleplay within Unreal Engine

+Interested in Environment and Level Design, Gameplay systems and Cinematics.